EBI-Metagenomics/EMG-docs/docs/genomes.rst

 **Figure 2**.
 GTDB interactive taxonomy tree

 The ‘Protein catalogue’ are clusters of all the predicted coding sequences in the genome catalogue.
-Separate catalogues are generated at different amino acid identity levels (100%, 95%, 90% and 50%) and are available on our `FTP server <ftp://ftp.ebi.ac.uk/pub/databases/metagenomics/mgnify_genomes/>`_
+Separate catalogues are generated at different amino acid identity levels (100%, 95%, 90% and 50%).

 The ‘Search’ tab is a `BItsliced Genomic Signature Index (BIGSI)  <https://www.nature.com/articles/s41587-018-0010-1>`_ based search engine.
 BIGSI  queries short sequence fragments against the species representative genome catalogue.
 The table of results provides the user with direct links to the matching genomes.
 Match statistics are shown as a count and percentage of kmers found.
 The minimum kmer proportion is set at a default of 0.4 and can be increased or decreased within a range of 0.1-1 with the available toggle.